 - 4. In the unlikely event that a case cannot be progressed, COSLA will first consider whether an alternative route not previously identified (e.g. referral to the Competition and Markets Authority (CMA) for cases with broader market implications) might be available.
-Having explored options, and on identifying when one is available, COSLA will ensure that it will write to the ASA outlining the proposed course of action (with appropriate contact details and any further instructions). - 5.
-When COSLA passes the case on to an alternative backstop better placed to deal with the case (e.g. CMA), that other regulator should be advised by COSLA
+Having explored options, and on identifying when one is available, COSLA will ensure that it will write to the ASA outlining the course of action it has decided to take (with appropriate contact details and any further instructions). - 5.
+When COSLA passes the case on to an alternative backstop better placed to deal with the case (e.g. CMA), that other regulator should be advised by COSLA to liaise directly with the ASA and provide regular progress updates on the investigation. - 6.
+If, in the opinion of COSLA, a case cannot be progressed, then this decision will be notified to the ASA and a course of action will be agreed upon.
+If the case cannot be progressed and there is no alternative means of referral available, COSLA will inform the ASA in writing of the reasons for this.
+The case will then be reviewed if new evidence comes to light or new complaints are received by the ASA.
+If on review the case is suitable for adoption then this will be dealt with as per 2 and 3 above.